-The Twilight Sad have had their most successful year of their career after the release of their masterpiece ‘Nobody Wants to Be Here and Nobody Wants to Leave’, one of the best albums released last year.
-I caught up with front man James Graham for a chat before they played their final show of a grueling 57 gig tour in Voodoo, Belfast.
+The Twilight Sad have had their most successful year of their career after releasing their masterpiece 'Nobody Wants to Be Here, and Nobody Wants to Leave', one of the best albums released last year.
+I caught up with frontman James Graham for a chat before they played their final show of a gruelling 57 gig tour in Voodoo, Belfast.

-Xs Noize: The band has had a very busy few months, how have things been going?
+Xs Noize: The band has had a hectic few months.
+How have things been going?

-JG: It’s been great, busy is definitely a word I would use.
-I counted the dates up, its been ten weeks 27 countries 2 continents and 57 gigs we will have done and we have had one day off.
-It’s been busy but it’s been great and probably the best tour we have ever done.
-A lot of the gigs have sold out and more people have come to see us.
+JG: It's been great.
+Busy is definitely a word I would use.
+I counted the dates up, its been ten weeks, 27 countries, two continents and 57 gigs we will have done, and we have had one day off.
+It's been busy, but it's been great and probably the best tour we have ever done.
+Many of the gigs have sold out, and more people have come to see us.
 More people know about the band things seem to be going pretty well.
-It’s been a good ten weeks but it’s been fucking busy.
+It's been a good ten weeks, but it's been fucking busy.

 Xs Noize: I see you will be having a short break then on to some festivals?

 JG: We have pretty much got May off, then playing festivals in Greece and Norway and every weekend with time off during the week.
-We are hoping to do some writing over the summer as well; it will be good to get started on that.
-I don’t think we will ever tour as extensively as we have been, we certainly won’t be away as much.
-We will be touring in the second half of the year again, it’s pretty much nonstop and we have got a single coming out.
+We are hoping to do some writing over the summer; it will be good to get started on that.
+I don't think we will ever tour as extensively as we have been.
+We certainly won't be away as much.
+We will be touring in the second half of the year again, it's pretty much nonstop, and we have a single coming out.

 Xs Noize: Is that the single featuring Robert Smith from the Cure?
 (Robert has recorded a cover of the album track 'There's A Girl In The Corner')